vivekvardhanadepu/typesense-anime-search/README.md

+# Instant anime search experience powered by Typesense, next.js, and tailwindcss

-This is a demo [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) that shows how you can use [Typesense's](https://github.com/typesense/typesense) feature set, to build a anime search website.
-It is powered by [tailwindcss](https://tailwindcss.com/)
+This is a demo [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) that shows how you can use [Typesense's](https://github.com/typesense/typesense) feature set, to build a anime search website

 Live(deployed on Vercel): <https://typesense-anime-search.vercel.app/>